Carla E. Brodley, PhD, Dean

 Computing has transformed the way people work and live, and its applications are limitless.
 Today, an understanding of computing is critical in business, healthcare, science, digital art, and other areas of our information-driven society.
 Computing knowledge and computing technology also contribute to resolving major issues in an increasingly complex world.

-The College of Computer and Information Science offers undergraduate programs that combine a strong foundation in computing with the opportunity to acquire a deep knowledge of another discipline in which computing plays a critical role.
-The college offers undergraduate degree programs in computer science (BS and BA), data science (BS), information science (BS), and cybersecurity (BS); combined majors with business administration, cognitive psychology, biology, biochemistry, mathematics, physics, environmental science, health sciences, game development, music composition and technology, linguistics, communication, design, media arts, journalism, criminal justice, economics, English, history, philosophy, political science, and sociology; and a combined major in computer science and information science.
-The BS in computer science emphasizes strong technical competence in computer science, mathematics, science, and electrical engineering.
-The BA in computer science combines computer science with a broad-based liberal arts education.
-The BS in information science integrates studies in computer science, behavioral science, business, and social science.
-The BS in data science combines computer science, information science, mathematics, statistics, and probability theory into an integrated curriculum.
-The BS in cybersecurity provides the fundamental knowledge of computer science with an essential focus on experiential learning through security-related courses.
-The BS in computer science with a concentration in cyber operations extends the regular BS in computer science by requiring a significant number of courses in security and in networks both wired and wireless.
-This program is one of the initial four programs selected in 2012 by the National Security Agency as a National Center of Academic Excellence in Cyber Operations Program.
+The Khoury College of Computer Sciences offers undergraduate programs that combine a strong foundation in computing with the opportunity to acquire a deep knowledge of another discipline in which computing plays a critical role.
+The college offers undergraduate degree programs in computer science (BS and BA), data science (BS), and cybersecurity (BS) and over 25 combined majors with partner departments in six other Northeastern colleges, allowing students to engage in intense study in two disciplines.
+The Bachelor of Science in Computer Science emphasizes strong technical competence in computer science, mathematics, science, and electrical engineering.
+The Bachelor of Arts in Computer Science combines computer science with a broad-based liberal arts education.
+The Bachelor of Science in Data Science combines computer science, information science, mathematics, statistics, and probability theory into an integrated curriculum.
+The Bachelor of Science in Cybersecurity provides the fundamental knowledge of computer science with an essential focus on experiential learning through security-related courses.

 Academic Progression Standards

-The College of Computer and Information Science prides itself on flexibility and a very supportive advising staff.
+The Khoury College of Computer Sciences prides itself on flexibility and a very supportive advising staff.
 Depending upon the number of entry-level/transfer credits, the academic program, and student planning, it is possible to complete the program within four years with at least one experiential experience and usually with two such experiences.